blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 case of rsyslog shipping--to a host of message bus savvy listener robots, some of which provide monitoring reports to me but the majority of which are able to take action and repair most detected faults, the steps of which are logged.
-Faults that can't be repaired become a notification to a human, with a backup for critical systems being provided by [CloudKick](http://cloudkick.com).
+Faults that can't be repaired become a notification to a human.
 System configuration is managed automatically and version controlled.
 Application deployment to staging and production systems are handled in something resembling Heroku's method: a single git push triggers a process that deploys to all